Lew Dietz

+The Year of the Big Cat (1970) was adapted into a 1974 television movie on The Wonderful World of Disney called "Return of the Big Cat" and starred Ted Gehring and Kim Richards.

 In 1977 Dietz wrote the text for Night Train at Wiscasset Station: An Unforgettable Portrait of Maine and Its People, a Maine classic.
 Reissued in 1998, the book combines Dietz's words with Kosti Ruohomaa's (1914–1961) black and white photographs of ordinary rural and fishing industry Mainers.

 Dietz died at the age of 90 at a hospital in Rockport, Maine.